 Don’t let not having a van stop you from freeing yourself!
 We think that vans are awesome, but just know that if you have the desire to live this lifestyle, you can make it work with just about anything.

-Planning the layout of your new home is one of the most exciting parts of building a van.
-The possibilities are endless at this point in the build process, and it’s a lot of fun to imagine how everything will fit together.
+Planning the layout of your new home is one of the most exciting parts of building a campervan conversion.
+The possibilities are endless at this point in the build process, and it’s a lot of fun to imagine how everything will fit together in your DIY van build.

 But laying out your van effectively also takes forethought and some careful planning.
 You need to figure out how best to cram everything you need into a small space, all while keeping it comfortable and livable.